tasahmed/shoppingCartBasic/library/README.md

-# README
+# Shopping Cart Basic

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+- This application is a basic Shopiing cart to with minor functionaliteis with has below user roles:

+* Admin
+* User
+* Seller

+- This application containts below interfaces

+* Admin
+* User

+- Description & Overview
+  Using this application and admin can add users and products which will be displayed to the users.
+The user has to register to the application to view the products.
+To enable faster search elastci search API is used and for payment paypal integration gateway is used.

+- Technolog Stack

+ * Ruby - 2.5
-* Ruby version
+ * Ruby on Rails - 6.0.3
+ * Elastic Search - 7.8
+ * Postgressql- 9
+ * Paypal payment gateway

+-_Gems required installed

+ * pg
+ * bcrypt
-* System dependencies
+ * bootstrap

-* Configuration
+ * jquery

-* Database creation
+ * elasticsearch-model

-* Database initialization
+ * elasticsearch-rails

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+ * rack-mini-profiler

-* ...
+ * delayed_job_active_record